swikriti04/loan_exercise/README.md

 OR

-1. Send the file/s to the interviwer or recruiter and you may ask them to share the file to the concerned point of contact/hiring team.
+1. Send the file/s to the interviewer or recruiter and you may ask them to share the file to the concerned point of contact/hiring team.

 ## Database Details: MySql
 ```